Life 1871 - 1908 AD

 ascended The Throne at Age 6 years , in August 1643 AD, on the Day

 his father Huang TaiChi died.
-The First Ching Emperor to be seated on
+The First Qing Emperor to be seated on

-The Dragon Throne at the Hall of Supreme Harmony, Forbidden City
+The Dragon Throne at the Hall of Supreme Harmony, at the Forbidden

 Manchu breakthrough to Beijing establishing the Manchu Capital